Day length fluctuations: Exchange of angular momentum

-One means of exchange of angular momentum between the atmosphere and the non gaseous parts of the earth is evaporation and precipitation.
+One means of exchange of angular momentum between the atmosphere and the non-gaseous parts of Earth is evaporation and precipitation.
 The water cycle moves massive quantities of water between the oceans and the atmosphere.
 As the mass of water (vapour) rises its rotation must slow due to conservation of angular momentum.
 Equally when it falls as rain, its rate of rotation will increase to conserve angular momentum.
 Any net global transfer of water mass from oceans to the atmosphere or the opposite implies a change in the speed of rotation of the solid/liquid Earth which will be reflected in LOD.